Meyer & McGuire

 Sunday afternoon in the late winter of 1992, I shared the stage with some other

-player named Bruce Jackson, and he created some great sounds with this
+an acoustic bass player named Bruce Jackson, and he created some great sounds

-instrument.
-Siobhan was attracted to the sound, and she became interested in
+with this instrument.
+Siobhan was attracted to the sound, and she became

-learning how to play.
-She bought a bass, and after about a year of practicing
+interested in learning how to play.
+She bought a bass, and after about a year

-with me, joined me on stage, and the group, Meyer and McGuire, was formed.
+of practicing with me, joined me on stage, and the group, Meyer and McGuire,

 Throughout the 90's,